bosnet/tokennet-wallet-android/README.md

 * **Compile Android SDK**: Glide v4.4 requires you to compile against API 26 or later.

 # Development and Build
-Follow the steps in the [Download](#Download) section to setup it up, and then edit the files however you wish.
+For building [java-stellar-sdk](https://github.com/bosnet/java-stellar-sdk) is required, and then edit the files however you wish.
 [Android Studio][26] cleanly imports both tokennet-wallet-android's source and tests.

 To open in Android Studio: